Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 6. Zero-waste Serums

-Plastic-free Acne Treatment Serum
+Plastic-free Acne Serum

-Calming Force is a more complete serum – with niacinamide and zinc, plus panthenol, salicylic acid, hyaluronic acid, MSM, and licorice root.
+Calming Force is a very complete serum – with niacinamide and zinc, plus panthenol, salicylic acid, hyaluronic acid, MSM, and licorice root.
 These active ingredients all work together to soothe skin, reduce redness, and calm acne.

 And, best of all, everything from Activist is refillable!